 - Explore an area that was once a colonial town dating back to 1706.
 This major river crossing community, called Queen Anne, was a popular transit location of the past, and it’s now known as the Queen Anne Fishing Area.
 This tidal river is open for fishing along its banks, and a Chesapeake Bay and Coastal Sport license is required for fishers 16 and older.

-To learn more from the experts, visit one of these Prince George’s nature centers.
+To learn more about the environment from the experts, visit one of these Prince George’s nature centers.